AnnaAxelsson051/AnnaAxelsson051/README.md

-<h2>Hi 👋</h2>
+<h2>Hi,</h2>

-Discovered my passion for software development in 2021.
-Decided to pursue a career in tech in 2022 - Coding mostly in Java, C#, JavaScript, HTML and CSS.
+I discovered my passion for software development in 2021, and Decided to pursue a career in tech in 2022 - Coding mostly in Java, C#, JavaScript, HTML and CSS.

 <h3>Some Tools I Have Used and Learned</h3>
 <p align="left">